أخيرا .. الأرماتا من غير أغطية !!!

 RUSSIAN_NEW_ARMOR2-1021x483.jpg

-The 24 platforms shown on the May 9th parade in Moscow are likely to be part of the early production series, some were especially prepared for the parade, according to a Russian MOD tender published in November 2014.
+The 24 Armata platforms shown on the May 9th parade in Moscow are likely to be part of the early production series, some were especially prepared for the parade, according to a Russian MOD tender published in November 2014.
 Nevertheless, these models represent an innovative ‘clean sheet’ design of an armored vehicle.
 Although the two vehicles presented have different configurations they also have much in common, as their designers have used common subsystems to simplify training, improve field support and reduce life-cycle cost.
 These common elements include the suspension system, tracks, drivetrain, and some of the armor and active protection systems.
 Both vehicles use seven torsion bars with shock absorbers for the rubber-protected road wheels.

-The armor suite used on the also seems to share some common elements with the .
+The armor suite used on the T-14 also seems to share some common elements with the T-15.
 Many of the passive armor modules are similar, if not identical, in some locations.
 Same concepts are also employed – steel, hybrid and reactive armor, mine countermeasures in front, bar armor protecting the engine compartment and dual active protection system.
 Both vehicles employ remotely-operated weapon turrets, separating the crew from the armament and ammunition.
 Both vehicles are operated by a crew of three.
 The T-15 can also accommodate an infantry squad in the passenger compartment.
 However, unlike the BMP-2, these soldiers do not have periscopes, firing ports or individual access hatches.
 Therefore, the infantry squad would come into effect only after dismounting.

 t14_seating725.jpg